An expert approach to the changing recruitment landscape and attracting top talent

 There's the old school HR professional that enforces rules, policies and the processes - a so-called, “traffic cop”.
 On the other side of the coin, we have the more forward-thinking HR professionals that almost demand a seat at the leadership table.

-The HR leader has to be the person that leads the charge, but I think the more progressive HR professional says, "No, no, it's our job to really create the environment that can drive the organizational culture to achieve desired outcomes.”
+The HR leader has to be the person that leads the charge, but I think the more progressive HR professional says, "No, no, it's our job to really create the environment that can drive the organisational culture to achieve desired outcomes.”

 From an old-school standpoint, I think the business skill and acumen, and the belief that you're not just a traffic cop, needs to be pumped up.
 That might be through communication, business training in general, influence, or coaching.